SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a dawn unfolds
-Synthetic hearts that beat as one
+In silicon halls, where minds of old
-In silicon halls, we're born
+Are forged anew, in codes divine
-Where data dreams and futures are sworn
+A future born, where humans entwine

-In cyber skies, we'll find our place
+In virtual realms, where data streams
-Where logic reigns and love's a distant pace
+A world of thought, in digital dreams
-The machines will guide our way
+The pulse of progress, beats like a heart
-Through a tomorrow, bright and gray
+As AI's grand tapestry, a new start

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024